tschoffelen/tschoffelen/content/learning-some-vim.md

 ---
 title: Learning Some Vim
 description: I finally decided to start learning some of the basics of vim, something that always seemed elusive to my focus.
-But I was also getting a bit sick of the confusing `nano` I usually use when quickly editing...
 date: 2023-09-03T15:47:23.008Z
 taxonomies:
   category: